brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 ## Config file

-The real *nuance* and complexity in using DeepSpeed is the `.json` config file.
+The *nuance* in using DeepSpeed is the `.json` config file.
 The number of possible optimizations is large, as it defines parallelism, floating point precision, logger, communication parameters, etc. These fields are detailed in the [DeepSpeed config documentation](https://www.deepspeed.ai/docs/config-json/).
 Here we start with a simple config, where the configure the DeepSpeed logger to output memory and throughput info at every 10 epochs (`steps_per_print`), and define the settings of the optimizer (`optimizer`) and learning rate scheduler (`scheduler`):

 ```json
 {